HL7/fhir-us-mcc/input/pagecontent/StructureDefinition-MCCSimpleObservation-intro.md

 This profile sets expectations to record, search, and fetch Observations on issues or items that are not appropriate for the other MCC FHIR Observation profiles.
-In addition to the requirements set in the the Observation resource, this derived profile is designed to add requirements to the following elements:
+In addition to the requirements set in the the observation resource, this derived profile is designed to add requirements to the following elements:

 * Observation.extension:resource-pertainsToGoal (Must Support)